reubenjohn/token_talkers/README.md

 ## Setup

+For instructions on setting up the project for development and contributions, see [CONTRIBUTING.md](CONTRIBUTING.md)

 To set up the environment variables, create a `.env` file in the root directory of your project and add the following lines:

 ```shell